-Baseline: Office use up to .25 FAR Overlay: Office use up to .50 FAR
+Baseline: Office use up to .25 FAR Overlay: Office use up to .50 FAR encompasses the floodplain, associated alluvial soils, and steep slopes.
+This EQC area should be retained in open space.

 This area contains office uses, multifamily residential uses and a hotel.
 This land unit is planned for medium intensity office use at .50 FAR at the overlay level.
 Particular attention should be given to the presentation of a high-quality image from I-66 and Lee-Jackson Memorial Highway.
 The planned roadway improvements for this area are shown on Figure 3.